mariainesribeiro/MasterThesis/Dosimetry/README.md

-# DOSIMETRY CALCULATIONS
+# Dosimetry Calculations

-The amount o Y90 activity to be administrated to a patient undergoing radioembolization should be optimized through personalized dosimetry.
+In radioembolization, the activity of Y90 to be administrated to a patient should be optimized through personalized dosimetry.

 **The code developed in this folder aims to:**
-   - Compute personalized absorbed dose distributions in RE scope following two DOSIMETRY
+   - Compute personalized absorbed dose distributions following two DOSIMETRY
 methods: voxel S-values and Monte Carlo (gold standard).

 *Read Section 4.4 in the thesis manuscript for more detailed information.*